dulimarta/spherical-easel/docs/src/quickstart/construct.md

 On the left hand side of the Spherical Easel application window there are two vertical panels.
 The left most darker one is for changing between modes.
 There are four modes:

 - Tools <IconBase icon-name="toolsTab" />: A list of categories of tools should be display including "Edit", "Display", etc. The current active tool and its icon is displayed at the very top of inner panel.
-- Objects <IconBase icon-name="objectsTab" />: At the top of inner panel are three options "Expression", "Parametric Curves", and "Slider".
+- Objects <IconBase icon-name="objectsTab" />: At the top of inner panel are three panels: "Expression", "Parametric Curves", and "Slider".
 Expression will be used in [step #12](/quickstart/measure#12-use-the-calculation-tool).
+As you construct items in the Sphere Canvas, a list of each item type will appear in this panel.
+Opening each type list, gives access to each element in your construction.
 - Constructions <IconBase icon-name="constructionsTab" /> This will display a list of your (owned) constructions, a list of starred constructions <IconBase icon-name="starConstruction" />, and a list of public constructions.
 When you have the correct permissions you can save your constructions.
 - Earth <IconBase icon-name="earthTab" /> This displays options related to earth mode and latitude and longitude.